-Select a third passage and write your text.
-Return to the story editor screen.
-Repeat this with your other branch of passages.
+• Write some text in your third passage relevant to the choice text (involving a consequence or reply).
+Return to the story editor screen, and repeat with your other branch of text.

 Try creating a few more passages.
-You don't have to have branching dialogue every time.
-Try including a passage with one option for the player to select that will simply take them to the next passage.
+You don't have to have branching dialogue every time-you can have one option for the player to select that will simply take them to the next passage.